Former kickboxing champion Rico Verhoeven approved as challenger under boxing rules

-Oleksandr Usyk will defend his WBC heavyweight title against former kickboxing champion Rico Verhoeven on May 23 in Egypt, with the event streaming globally on DAZN.
+Oleksandr Usyk will defend his WBC heavyweight title against former kickboxing champion Rico Verhoeven on May 23 in Egypt.
+The crossover bout headlines “Glory in Giza” and streams globally live on DAZN.

 The 39-year-old became undisputed heavyweight champion with two victories over Tyson Fury in Riyadh in 2024 before later stopping Daniel Dubois in five rounds to retain championship status.
 Usyk remains unbeaten through 24 professional bouts, with 15 wins by knockout, and previously unified all four major titles at cruiserweight before moving up to heavyweight.